arrikenw/underbrewed/README.md

 We split our Unity Game Objects within our scenes into five distinct categories: Player Object, Interactable Objects, Decorative Objects, UI Elements, and Game Managers.

 ### Player Object
 Player Object refers to the Game Object with a tangible form that is controlled by the player through controller inputs.
 These inputs and their subsequent effect are handled by a C# Script.
 This object has a mesh, collider, and rigidbody to allow for it to interact physically with other objects in the scene through Unity's Physics Engine.
 Furthermore, this object has multiple child objects to represent physical features of the player as well as to provide additional functionality.
 Of note is the Pickup Collider object child which handles all the logic of picking up, dropping, throwing, and moving held items via a C# Script.
+It defines the space where the player will search for objects to interact with.

 ### Interactable Objects
 Interactable Objects refer to the Game Objects with a tangible form within our scenes that have logic provided by a C# Script and could be interacted with in some way by the player.
 We provided each of these objects with a main script that described the core logic of the object as well as act as an identifier for the type of Interactable this object was.
 This was modelled with an Inheritance system so that we could make use of polymorphism and reuse code much more seamlessly which made our codebase both easier to read and quicker to develop on.